 Afterward, continue to the Pakleni Islands, where your skipper will show you some of the best places to swim and snorkel.
 You'll have time to enjoy the water for as long as you'd like—since this is a private excursion, your skipper can adjust the day to suit your family's needs.
 This evening, the boat will drop you off on the island of Hvar, your next destination.

-Day 5: Free Day in Hvar: Beaches, Watersports & Biking
+Day 5: Family Fun on Hvar: Beaches, Watersports & Biking

 Take the day to explore Hvar on your own.
-Head to one of many incredible local beaches, such as Bonj, which is just a 10-minute walk from Hvar Town and features calm, clear waters and several cafés and restaurants.
+Head to one of the many incredible local beaches, such as Bonj, just a 10-minute walk from Hvar Town, which features calm, clear waters and several cafés and restaurants.
 You can also visit Dubovica, one of the most popular beaches on the island, where you'll find a large pebble beach, turquoise waters, and pine trees for shade.
-Teens in the group (and parents!) might also like to take a stand-up paddleboarding (SUP) lesson, where a private instructor will introduce you to the basics and take all of you on a SUP tour.
+Teens in the group (and parents!) might also like to take a standup paddleboarding lesson, where a private instructor will introduce you to the basics and take all of you on a paddling tour.

 For insight into some of the island's history, take a walk up to the 16th-century Španjola Fortress.
-Perched at the top of a 328-foot (100 m) hill, the fort stood as a guardian of the island and nearby towns for centuries.
+Perched atop a 328-foot (100 m) hill, the fort has stood as a guardian of the island and nearby towns for centuries.
 And if you're looking to see more of Hvar's natural landscapes, head out on a bike or scooter tour that takes you through the island's lavender farms, olive groves, and pine forests.

 Tonight, enjoy dinner and drinks in Hvar's ancient piazza as you take in views of the Venetian loggia, an excellent example of Renaissance architecture, and the Hvar Public Theater, the oldest municipal theater in Europe.
 Parents can sample some of the island's local wines, while kids will love some famous Dalmatian orange soda or sweet sok od bazge (elderflower cordial).